Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Have a nice day too!
-Tenha um bom dia também! /ˈteɲɐ ũ bõ ˈdʒiɐ tãˈbẽj̃/
+Have a nice day too! in Portuguese Tenha um bom dia também! /ˈteɲɐ ũ bõ ˈdʒiɐ tãˈbẽj̃/

-Thanks, it’s nice to see you too.
-Obrigado, é bom te ver também. /oˈbɾigaˌdu, ɛ bõ tʃi veɾ tãˈbẽj̃/
+Thanks, it’s nice to see you too. in Portuguese Obrigado, é bom te ver também. /oˈbɾigaˌdu, ɛ bõ tʃi veɾ tãˈbẽj̃/

 How is my dialogue partner?